paskhaver/jumpstarter/README.md

 # Jumpstarter

 **Jumpstarter** is a clone of the popular crowdfunding site [Kickstarter](http://www.kickstarter.com).
-Kickstarter allows users to raise funds for projects by exchanging rewards for donations.
+The app allows users to raise funds for projects by exchanging rewards for monetary donations.

 The app operates as follows: